Life on the Streets – How substance abuse relates to homelessness

 Generating a Livelihood

-You’ve probably seen member of the homeless community accepting money on the street – perhaps you’ve even given them some yourself.
+You’ve probably seen individuals accepting money on the street, and perhaps you’ve even given them money yourself.
 According to those we interviewed, panhandling is the primary source of income for people in the U.S. who struggle to find a permanent housing situation.
-Don’t let singular stories sway your perception – as indicated above, the average homeless American we spoke to acknowledged earning less than $30 a day from any of the accessible sources of income available to them.
+As indicated above, the average homeless American we spoke to acknowledged earning less than $30 a day from any of the accessible sources of income available to them.

-We found that other means of support included miscellaneous employment (like scraping metal), assistance from family and community services, and some even admitted to illegal means including theft and selling drugs themselves.
+We found that other means of support included miscellaneous employment (like scraping metal), assistance from family and community services, and some even admitted to illegal means including theft and selling drugs.

 The True Cost of Homelessness

-The homeless people we interviewed from South Florida also opened up to us about the hardest parts of not having a warm bed, or the guarantee of a hot warm meal, at night.
+The homeless people we interviewed from South Florida also opened up to us about the hardest parts of not having a warm bed or the guarantee of a hot warm meal.
 According to those we surveyed, the heat of the Florida sun was the hardest part of their living arrangements.
-Florida isn’t the only state where homeless Americans battle with the summer heat.
-In Arizona, where summer temperatures can eclipse 100º on any given day, the heat can be deadly.
 Those we spoke with also admitted that the thought of their friends and family forgetting them was one of the most painful elements of being homeless.

 And if they could do it all over again, what would they change?
 A majority admitted they wouldn’t have started using drugs, while others wished they’d saved their money or even gone to school.
-Time spent in jail, and away from family also ranked among the biggest regrets of the homeless Americans we surveyed
+Time spent in jail and away from family also ranked among the biggest regrets of the people we surveyed.

 Your Best Life, Now

-With over half a million Americans living without permanent housing across the country, you may see these men, women, and children on a regular basis without thinking about who they are or how they got there.
-In reality, nearly three-quarters of the people we interviewed in South Florida admitted to consuming drugs, alcohol, or both, they also told us if they could change anything about their lives, it would be drug use.
+Nearly three-quarters of the people we interviewed in South Florida admitted to consuming drugs, alcohol, or both, and they also told us if they could change anything about their lives, it would be drug use.

 Methodology